rajramo61/investigating-text-and-calls/README-REVIEWER.txt

 Adding each line from "texts.csv" to the list              -- m instructions (Assuming there are m lines to the file) Loop goes for m time, with worst case all the if conditions will be true and will be executed                          -- m instructions (for creating rwo variables)
-                                                           -- 3m instructions
+                                                           -- 6m instructions
-                                                                repeat m times 3 actions below
-                                                                (if condition,
-                                                                get 0th element from list
-                                                                function call and statement in function) Add entry to dictionary telemarketers_who_send_text        -- 2 instructions
+                                                                The following instructions execute of each item in loop (.
+2 if conditions
+                                                                 .
+2 function calls
+                                                                 . each if condition has 1 instruction to add element to set.
+                                                                    So total 2 instructions.
+                                                                )

 Opening the "calls.csv" file in read mode                  -- 1 instruction reading the csv file                                       -- 1 instruction Adding each line from "calls.csv" to the list              -- n instructions (Assuming there are n lines to the file) Loop goes for n time, with worst case all the if conditions will be true and will be executed                          -- n instructions (for creating rwo variables)
-                                                           -- 3n instructions
-                                                                repeat n times 3 actions below
-                                                                (if condition,
-                                                                get 0th element from list
-                                                                function call and statement in function) Add entry to dictionary telemarketers_who_make_call        -- 2 instructions

-The last if/else condition will execute on basis if m (number of text messages sent) is less or n (number of calls) is less.
-Assuming m is less.

-Check if condition                                         -- 3 instructions
+                                                           -- 6n instructions
+                                                                The following instructions execute of each item in loop (.
+2 if conditions
+                                                                 .
+2 function calls
+                                                                 . each if condition has 1 instruction to add element to set.
+                                                                    So total 2 instructions.
+                                                                )

-Loop runs m times as m is less                             -- m instructions Within loop there are 4 instructions which will run m times assuming all if conditions are true so total instructions with loop                                                  -- 4m instructions
+Loop runs n times and within loop there are 2 instructions which will run n times assuming all if conditions are true so total instructions with loop                           -- 2n instructions

-Print will take total                                      -- 4 instructions
+Print will take total                                      -- 2 instructions + nlogn instructions (sorting n elements
+                                                                                assuming all the number are telemarketers)

-Worst case performance = O(1+1+m+m+3m+2+1+1+n+n+3n+2+3+m+4m+4) = O(16+10m+5n) ~=O(m+n) for large values
+Worst case performance = O(1+1+m+m+6m+1+1+n+n+6n+2n+2+nlogn) = O(6+8m+8n+nlogn) ~=O(m+n+nlogn) for large values
                                                                                         of m and n
 ======================================================================